cyclr/docs/pages/connector-authentication/OneLogin.md

 7. Paste the copied JSON into the **Sample Data** box.
 8. Select **Generate**.

-The possible request fields will now be mapped ready to use when creating a new application.
+This process maps the possible request fields so they're ready to use when you create a new application.

-The **List Users** and **Get User** methods can return custom attributes if they are available.
-To map these in the response, please map a custom field to the attribute's location.
-To do this:
+The **List Users** and **Get User** methods can return custom attributes if the're available.
+To map these in the response, map a custom field to the attribute's location:

 1. Go to the **Edit Connector** page for the OneLogin connector.
 2. Under the **Methods & Fields** heading, find and select the **List Users** or **Get User** method.